ChrisRx/exp/env/README.md

 | `layout`    | Layout used to format/parse `time.Time` fields.
 Defaults to [time.RFC3339Nano](https://pkg.go.dev/time#RFC3339Nano). |

 ### Auto-prefix

+> [!IMPORTANT]
+> Features like auto-prefix are important to making structs composable, which is why it is on by default.

 Nested structs will automatically prepend the field name to the environment variable name for nested fields: